The male (external) condom is a thin latex rubber or non-latex polyisoprene covering which is rolled onto an erect

 Where do you get it?

-Male condoms are sold in lots of places such as chemists, supermarkets, petrol stations, online and some public bathrooms.
+Male (external) condoms are sold in lots of places such as chemists, supermarkets, petrol stations, online and some public bathrooms.

 Condoms are free at all Family Planning NSW clinics and heaps of other services across NSW, as part of our Condom Credit Card (CCC) Project).